 Read more: Don’t Make These ATS Formatting Mistakes

 That’s it!
-Follow these six steps and you’ll have an ATS–friendly resume that has a good chance of making it out of the ATS database and into the hands of a hiring manager.
+Follow these ATS resume tips and you’ll have an ATS–friendly resume that has a good chance of making it out of the digital database and into the hands of a hiring manager.

-If you don’t want to spend time formatting your resume to make sure it is ATS-friendly, you can use one of our free ATS resume templates
+If you don’t want to spend time formatting your resume to make sure it is ATS-friendly, you can use Jobscan’s free resume builder.
+With a range of modern resume templates to choose from, you can create a sleek-looking resume that still satisfies the ATS.

 What is an applicant tracking system (ATS)?

 The internet has made it much easier to apply for jobs.
-All you need to do is sign up to one of the numerous job boards (like Indeed).
-Then upload your resume, and click submit, again and again and again.
+All you need to do is sign up to one of the numerous job boards (like Indeed or Glassdoor).
+Then upload your resume, and click submit—again and again and again

 This is super convenient for job applicants.
 But employers are now flooded with hundreds and even thousands of resumes for every job opening.
 That’s why they’ve turned to application tracking systems (ATS) to help them collect, store, and organize applicant data.